The Benefits of Chewing Gum

 Does it Matter What Kind of Gum I Chew?

 It does.
 Unfortunately, not all gum is created equally.
-Many of the sweetest and flavorful gums contain sugar, or sucrose.
-Sucrose is exactly the type of food that the bacteria in our mouths love to eat, so if you are looking to reduce bacteria to prevent the acid production, which softens your enamel, it is best to stick with a sugar-free option.
+Many of the sweetest and most flavorful gums contain sugar, or sucrose.
+Sucrose is exactly the type of food that the bacteria in our mouths love to eat, so to reduce bacteria and prevent acid production, which softens your enamel, it is best to stick with a sugar-free option.
 Granted, being labelled "sugar free" or "sugarless" doesn't necessarily mean that the gum will be free of all sugar.
-The FDA (Food and Drug Administration) has advised that foods can be labeled as such only if they contain less than 0.5 grams of sugar per labeled serving.
-Many sugar-free gums use sweeteners that bacteria don't like to eat, like:
+The Food and Drug Administration (FDA) has advised that foods can be labeled as such only if they contain less than 0.5 grams of sugar per labeled serving.
+To be safe, look for sugarless gum with the American Dental Association Seal that contains non-cavity causing sweeteners.
+These sugar-free gums use sweeteners that bacteria don't like to eat, such as:

 - Artificial sweeteners (aspartame, saccharin, or stevia)